Mozetsu/ministring/README.md

-# Ministring JS
+# Ministring

-Generate random strings with ease .
+Generate random strings with ease.
+Set the length and which characters you need and start generating!
+It is that simple :grin:

 ### Guide